Taiyi shenshu

 Taiyishenshu is a form of divination originating in China.
 It is one of the Three Styles of divination.
 The others are Da Liu Ren and Qi Men Dun Jia.
+The system takes its name from Taiyi (太乙, "Supreme Unity"), the celestial deity whose movement among the palaces of the cosmic board governs the method.

-Taiyishenshu is used to predict events such as wars or the meaning of supernovae.
-One form of Taiyishenshu popularized over the centuries predicts personal fortunes.
-Genghis Khan, founder of the Mongol Empire, referred to Taiyi at one point to decide whether or not his planned invasion of Japan would succeed.
-When the Taiyi count indicated that invasion would prove unsuccessful, Khan canceled his plans.
-Numerous examples appear in classical Chinese literature, especially in the dynastic histories.
+Taiyishenshu was applied to matters of state, such as the prospects of military campaigns and the interpretation of unusual celestial phenomena; one form developed over the centuries was also used to predict personal fortunes.
+Numerous examples of its use appear in classical Chinese literature, especially in the dynastic histories.
+The historian of science Ho Peng Yoke notes that the Taiyi method described in medieval sources displays the same essential features as the technique current under the Tang and Song.

+Method

-The methodology is similar to other arts, with a rotating heavenly plate and fixed earthly plate.
-While the art makes use of the 8 trigrams as well as the 64 hexagrams as a foundation.
-Analysis is conducted from the Taiyi Cosmic Board and the array of symbols found thereon, with special reference to the position of symbols in specific palaces.
-Important symbols include the Calculator, the Scholar, Taiyi and Taiyi.
+The methodology is similar to the other Three Styles, with a rotating heavenly plate and a fixed earthly plate, and draws on the eight trigrams and the sixty-four hexagrams as a foundation.
+Analysis is conducted from the Taiyi cosmic board and the array of symbols found thereon, with special reference to the position of symbols in specific palaces.

 Spirits rotate around the sixteen palaces of the Taiyi cosmic board.
-72 cosmic boards apply to the Yin Dun period of each year, and 72 cosmic boards for the Yang Dun period.
-The spirits land in different palaces with each configuration of the cosmic board.
-Each board contains "counts" or numbers – the Host Count and the Guest Count taking primary importance over the Fixed Count.
+Seventy-two cosmic boards apply to the Yin Dun period of each year, and seventy-two to the Yang Dun period; the spirits land in different palaces with each configuration of the board.
+Each board contains "counts" or numbers, of which the Host Count and the Guest Count take primary importance over the Fixed Count.